darauble/TaxonomyTools/README.md

 ## Acknowledgments

 - **iNaturalist**: For providing comprehensive taxonomy data
-- **Claude AI**: For generating the entire codebase
+- **Claude AI**: For generating 90% of the codebase
 - **wxWidgets Community**: For the excellent cross-platform GUI framework
 - **Open Source Community**: For the foundational libraries used

 ---

-*This README and the entire project were generated by Claude AI as part of an exploration into AI-assisted software development capabilities.*
+*This README and 90% of the project were generated by Claude AI as part of an exploration into AI-assisted software development capabilities.*

 **Copyright to AI prompting**: Darau, Blė.